benedekthomas/FSND_Trivia/backend/README.md

 (C) 1.
 Use Flask-CORS to enable cross-domain requests and set response headers.
 (C) 2.
 Create an endpoint to handle GET requests for questions, including pagination (every 10 questions).
 This endpoint should return a list of questions, number of total questions, current category, categories.
-3. Create an endpoint to handle GET requests for all available categories.
+(C) 3.
+Create an endpoint to handle GET requests for all available categories.
 4. Create an endpoint to DELETE question using a question ID.
 5. Create an endpoint to POST a new question, which will require the question and answer text, category, and difficulty score.
 6. Create a POST endpoint to get questions based on category.